I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 For the briefest moment, she saw a twitch of self-consciousness, but it vanished, replaced by a half-smirk and an arched brow.
 “You would not swoon, Miss Sandringham?”

-Adrian tilted his head, his eyes narrowing with curiosity.
+Brows lifting slightly, Adrian tilted his head, his eyes narrowing with curiosity.
 “You do not enjoy the theater?”

-Her words were sharp, carrying an edge that was impossible to miss.
+When she spoke again, her voice carried a sharper edge, unmistakable in its challenge.
 “In seven days?
 Do you believe that’s enough time to choose someone to spend the rest of your life with?
 Or do you expect them to be so... compliant?
 To follow you around and obey your every whim without a thought of their own?”

 The words slipped from her lips before she could stop them, and for a moment, her breath hitched in surprise at her own boldness.
 She had no business speaking bluntly to a duke.
 Yet, as she held his gaze, unreadable and unwavering, her exasperation pressed harder against her restraint.
 His coldness, his offhand treatment of emotions—it felt like a slap to everything she held dear.
 She wasn’t just angry; she felt unsettled by how easily he could dismiss the very thing that made someone human: the heart beneath the title.